-When engaging in CBT, you learn different skills to help you reframe your negative thoughts and feelings as positive and constructive.
+When engaging in CBT, you learn different skills to help you reframe your negative thoughts and feelings more objectively, leading to healthier ways of thinking and behaving.
 You will learn these skills while in session with your mental health provider.
 Your therapist will likely give you ‘homework’ so you can practice the skills you are learning in session in real situations.

 Regularly revisiting your treatment plan and goals can help assure that the treatment in which you are engaging is the right one for you.
 You may find CBT alone is enough to help you, or you may combine it with other forms of treatment.